-TransM [30] leverages the structure of the whole knowledge graph, and adjusts the learning rate which is specific to each relation based on the multiple mapping property of the relation.
+TransM [Fan et al. 2014] leverages the structure of the whole knowledge graph, and adjusts the learning rate which is specific to each relation based on the multiple mapping property of the relation.

-TransH [31] is the state of the art approach as far as we know.
+TransH [Wang et al. 2014b] is the state of the art approach as far as we know.
 It improves TransE by modeling a relation as a hyperplane, which makes it more flexible with regard to modeling beliefs with multi-mapping properties.

-2.3 Hybrid-based knowledge population
+2.3.
+Hybrid-based knowledge population

 Due to the diverse feature spaces between unstructured texts and structured beliefs, the challenge of connecting natural language and knowledge turns out to project the features into the same space and to merge them together for knowledge population.
-Fan et al. [16] have recently proposed that they can jointly learn the embedding representations for both relations and mentions to predict unknown relations between entities in NELL.
+Fan et al. [Fan et al. 2015] have recently proposed that they can jointly learn the embedding representations for both relations and mentions to predict unknown relations between entities in NELL.
 However, the functionality of their latest method limits to the relation prediction task, as the correlations between entities and relations are ignored.
 Therefore, we look forward to a comprehensive model that can simultaneously consider entities, relations and even the relation mentions, and can integrate the heterogeneous resources to support multiple subtasks of knowledge population, such as entity inference, relation prediction and triplet classification.